Edwards-Github/practice-pod-request-access-landing-page/README.md

 ### Continued development

-I want to work on a mobile first view then move onto the desktop view.
+I want to work on mobile-first layout and convert redundant CSS to variables.

+### Suggested areas of improvement

 ### AI Collaboration

 Describe how you used AI tools (if any) during this project.
 This helps demonstrate your ability to work effectively with AI assistants.

 - What tools did you use (e.g., ChatGPT, Claude, GitHub Copilot)?
 Gemini
 - How did you use them (e.g., debugging, generating boilerplate, brainstorming solutions)?
 Debugging and learning new properties like validity, validity.valueMissing, and validity.typeMismatch.
+I learned that I could use valadity.valueMissing to check if email was missing and validity.typeMismatch if the email is not valid.

 ## Author